theonethread/.github/.github/contributing.md

 ## Developer's Certificate of Origin - v1.1

-By making a contribution to this project, I certify that:
+By making a contribution to this project, you certify that:

 * (a) The contribution was created in whole or in part by me and I have the right to submit it under the open source license indicated in the file; or
 * (b) The contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that cense to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or